 Helping Create Global Citizens

 Although the world is at our fingertips through today’s media accessibility, that doesn’t automatically translate to an accurate or insightful understanding of the world.
 Oxfam defines a global citizen as “someone who is aware of and understands the wider world – and their place in it.
 They take an active role in their community, and work with others to make our planet more equal, fair and sustainable.”
-We will come to your classroom to present information, discuss the implications of that, and challenge students to be instruments of positive change.
+We want to help you to present world water information, discuss the implications of that, and challenge students to be instruments of positive change.

 Students learn that over 774 million people still lack access to clean water.
 UNICEF reports that women and girls spend 200,000 hours collecting water every day.